 What’s the most beautiful time of year in Kennebunkport?
 Many would say summer…but fall is magical on the Maine coast and especially in the beautiful seaside town of K’port.
-In September and October you can still walk the beaches of Gooches, Mother’s Beach and Colony Beach in Kennebunkport…and it’s a much easier to find that parking space along Beach Ave.
+In September and October you can still walk the beaches of Gooches, Mother’s Beach and Colony Beach in Kennebunkport…and it’s a much easier to find that parking spaces.
 Fall brings cool crisp evenings, while you still have warm sunny summer days.
-The temperatures in Maine in fall are splendid 70-s by day and 50’s at night for perfect sleeping under a down duvet at a local Kennebunkport inn or cozy bnb.
+The temperatures in Maine in fall are splendid, 70-s by day and 50’s at night for perfect sleeping under a down duvet at a local Kennebunkport inn or cozy bnb.
 You can sit by the fire on a fall evening, but wear shorts as you walk along Ocean Ave during the day.

 Biking around Kennebunkport and Kennebunk in fall will deliver you to beautiful tree lined streets and foliage covered pathways like the Eastern Trail that leads you along a gravel path to Biddeford.
 The Kennebunkport Conservation Trust has several wonderful bike paths behind their Headquarters on Gravely Brook Drive – called the Edwin L. Smith Preserve.
 The cooler temps make biking in fall delightful, the display of autumn leaves and the crunch of oak, maple and birch leaves under your tires is terrific.

-Apple picking nearby at Spillers Farm in nearby Wells, where you can also visit their farmer market for locally harvest fruits, vegetables and farm raised beef, chicken and eggs.
+Go Apple picking at Spillers Farm in nearby Wells, where you can also visit their farmer market for locally harvest fruits, vegetables and farm raised beef, chicken and eggs.
 Giles Family Farm in Alfred has pick your own apples and pumpkins.
 In Springvale, McDougals Orchard offers pick your own apples and pumpkins in a pretty historic farm setting.

-Of course shopping in Dock Square and Lower Village, plus main Street Kennebunk are always in season.
+Shopping in Dock Square and Lower Village, plus Main Street Kennebunk are always in season.
 Fall brings post-summer sales to some of the Kennebunkport boutiques, so it’s a shoppers delight.